Swamptk/LPGPriceScrapper/README.md

 ## TODO List

-- [ ] Translate app to english
+- [ ] Translate app to english.
-- [ ] Run the app automatically in the background
+- [ ] Run the app automatically in the background on a set interval.
-- [ ] Several bugfixes
+- [ ] Several bugfixes.

 Any kind of tip or advice is greatly appreciated :D